paulrousset/house-sales/README.md

 Please see the [Command-line Reference] for details.

-## Contributing

-Contributions are very welcome.
-To learn more, see the [Contributor Guide].

 ## License

 Distributed under the terms of the [MIT license][license], _House Sales_ is free and open source software.

-## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.

 ## Credits